themouette/fossil-view/README.markdown

-Fossil view
+Fossil View
 ===========

-A set of `[Backbone](http://backbonejs.org)` base views to speed up developments.
+A set of [Backbone](http://backbonejs.org) base views to speed up developments.

-This library can be used as a standalone component or as part of a `Fossil` project.
+This library can be used as a **standalone component** or as part of a `Fossil` project.

-This package provides the following
+This package provides the following:

-* Collection view is used to render a collection of model.
-Design an item view and you're done !
+* A **Collection View** is used to render a collection of model.
+Design an item view and you're done!
-* Region manager is used to separate layout into several smaller views.
+* A **Region Manager** is used to split a layout into several smaller views.

-Sample code
+Sample Code
 -----------

-### A simple layout
+### A Simple Layout

 ``` javascript
 var canvas = new Fossil.Views.RegionManager({